babylonhealth/web-interview/README.md

 # Babylon Web technical recruitment test

 Thanks for taking the time to complete our frontend coding test!

-For this challenge we are asking you to build a page from the Babylon website; the appointment-booking page!
-Though it has been slightly modified, this is very similar to what we are currently buildling at Babylon.

 You can start with forking this repository and off you go.

 Good luck!